fmind/stase/README.md

 # What is STASE ?

-_STASE_ describes a set of metrics to compute on a dataset of malware labels.
+_STASE_ provides a set of metrics to describe a dataset of malware labels.

 __Goal__:
 * evaluate the properties of malware datasets
 * identify potential bias in experimental studies
-* study the decision and classification of antivirus products
+* analyze the decision and classification of antivirus products

+# Usage

-__Input__: a dataset of Malware labels formatted as a CSV or CSV.GZ file
+__Input__: a dataset of labels formatted as a CSV or CSV.GZ file
 * columns: antivirus products
 * rows: malware files